-Saving throws are typically used to avoid unpleasant effects, but there are places where they might be used more directly such as 'Turn Undead' being implemented as a contested Will check (both sides roll d20+Will to determine the winner).
+Saving throws are typically used to avoid unpleasant effects, but there are places where they might be used more directly such as 'Turn Undead' being implemented as a contested Will check.

 It would be easy to replace all three of these with another set, such as the classic set of saving throws from previous editions (Breath Weapon, Spell, Rod/Staff/Wand, and so on).
 It would be necessary to replace some talents, but otherwise it would be fairly easy.